hanabi/hanabi.github.io/README.md

 * Given enough negative clues on a card (and potentially some ancillary information based on the history of the game), it is possible to narrow down the identity of an unclued card in your hand to possibilities that only include playable cards that are not already touched in someone else's hand.
 * In this situation, you are expected to blind play the card.

+### The Speed-up Clue

+* The *Layered Finesse* convention (and its derivatives) are very efficient (in terms of "X for 1").
+However, sometimes it can be very slow (low tempo), as players will have to allow for all possible *Reverse Finesses* before playing anything.
+This is generally not a problem in 3 player games, but tempo is extremely important in 5 player player games,
+* Normally, when the *Finesse Target* (the card that is to be blind-played) is clued directly, it is a mistake due to someone not paying close enough attention.
+We refer to this as *Stomping* on a *Finesse*.
+* However, if high tempo is needed, a player can consider intentionally *Stomping* on a *Layered Finesse* in order to "speed up" the play of a specific card that leads into other players hands.
+* One complicating factor of the *Speed-up Clue* is how to differentiate it from a more-ordinary *Fix Clue*.
+In other words, after the clued card is played, on their next turn, should the player go back and blind-play the other cards?
+If it was a *Speed-up Clue*, they should.
+If it was a *Fix Clue*, they should not.
+* The key lies in the context of the clue:
+  * Would another player have tried to blind play something before the potential *Fix Clue* was given?
+If yes, then it is not a *Fix Clue*, and it is a *Speed-up Clue*.
+  * Was it possible to take an equivalent line where a *Fix Clue* would not be needed?
+(In terms of the same number of clues, and no risk of discarding critical/playable cards.)
+If yes, it is not a *Speed-up Clue*.

+### The Misplay Trash Push

+* When a card is clued and the next person misplays that card, it is usually the *Misplay Chop Move* - they had no other options and had to protect an important card on chop.
+* However, when a card ON CHOP is clued and the next person misplays that card, it cannot be the *Misplay Chop Move* - it must be something else.
+* Normally, when trash is clued on chop, it is a *Trash Push*.
+So they should go on to blind play the card that was touching the trash on the next turn.

 ### Reverse Misplay Chop Move